tts-tcq-2024/paradigm-shift-in-cpp-AnkitRawat1710/README.md

 ## Approach

 ### 1. **Modularization**
-The primary goal of this refactor was to organize the code into distinct, logical components by separating the implementation into multiple files.
-This modular approach enhances maintainability, readability, and scalability.

 - **BatteryStatus.h**: Contains all the constants and the `BatteryStatus` structure, which is used across the application to represent the status of the battery.
 - **BatteryWarning.h**: Contains function declarations for checking battery parameters (temperature, SoC, and charge rate) and helper functions.
 This header is responsible for exposing the API for checking battery health.